- ¼ cup coconut flour

 My coconut flour brownies are packed with antioxidants and healthy ingredients that boost energy levels and aid digestion.
-The combination of cacao powder, dark chocolate chips and honey is rich and sweet — but heart-healthy too!
+The combination of cacao powder, dark chocolate chips and maple syrup is rich and sweet — but heart-healthy too!
 And, the star ingredient of this recipe, the coconut flour, is gut-friendly and won’t leave you feeling drowsy an hour after eating these brownies.

 I’m always looking for new coconut flour recipes because coconut flour doesn’t contain any grains, making it completely gluten-free.
 Plus, coconut flour is high in fiber, easy to digest and it doesn’t lead to blood sugar spikes like white, processed flour does.
 So, if your looking for a dessert that comes with a range of health benefits, look no further than these delicious coconut flour brownies.